 Extensive noise modelling was undertaken to determine where the noise walls needed to go in order to meet the Victorian standards for reducing road traffic noise.
 The poly panels feature along the freeway through Carrum Downs, Seaford, Frankston and Baxter.
 Some of these areas also feature oxidised steel noise wall panels which is the other material that is used for noise protection.

 The beauty of this product is that it can be moulded easily and distinctively into architectural relief patterns, letters, or whatever we want.
 During the design phase, local place names were chosen for some of the walls and patterns for others.
 The panel material supports a range of vibrant colours, adding visual interest to the freeway.

 The walls will start off more vibrant, but testing shows the colour will fade at the same rate as any other material that shows its’ age.

 Polyethylene has been used internationally but this is the first time the product has been used for a road project in Victoria.
 We think Peninsula Link will be used as a benchmark for other projects.

 They work in the same way – noise gets diffused as it travels through the material, a bit like double glazing in windows.
 So while the poly walls are made of a different material, they do the same job, and of course they had to meet Victorian standards no matter what they were made of.

 The plastic has been tested by the CSIRO and does meet our standards.
-Lend Lease has committed to undertake a monitoring regime over the full 25 year concession period to ensure that the material performs to the required standards.
+Service Stream has committed to undertake a monitoring regime over the full 25 year concession period to ensure that the material performs to the required standards.